litnialex/telegram-proxybot/docs/en/Telegram-Bot-Serverless.md

 	--source=proxybot/ proxybot
 ```

-This command, run from the repository root folder, will upload contents of `proxybot` subfolder as a function named `proxybot`.
+This command, run from the [repository][repo] root folder, will upload contents of `proxybot` subfolder as a function named `proxybot`.

 ## Register the webhook